+2013 \$'000 2012 \$'000

 18. CAPITAL RESERVE ACCOUNT

-Balance at the beginning of the year 26 23
+Balance at beginning of year 36 28

-Transfer from current year's profit on share redemptions 2 3
+Transfer from current year's profit on share redemptions 11 8

-Balance at the end of year 28 26
+Balance at end of year 47 36

-Share Redemption

-The Capital Reserve Account represents the amount of member withdrawable shares redeemed by the credit union since 1 July 1999.
+Share Redemption The Capital Reserve Account represents the amount of member withdrawable shares redeemed by the Credit Union since 1 July 1999.
 The Law requires that the redemption of the shares be made out of profits.
 Since the value of the shares has been paid to members in accordance with the terms and conditions of the share issue, the account represents the amount of profits appropriated to the account.

-Note 2011 \$'000 2010 \$'000

-19. GENERAL RESERVE FOR CRED OIT LOSSES
+19. GENERAL RESERVE FOR CREDIT LOSSES

-General reserve for credit losses 200 186
+General reserve for credit losses 281 256

-General reserve for credit losses This reserve records amounts previous General provision and is maintained to Prudential Standards set down by API comply with t
+General reserve for credit losses This reserve records amounts previously set aside as a general provision and is maintained to comply with the Prudential Standards set down by APRA

-Balance at beginning of year 186 133
+Balance at beginning of year 256 200

-Add: increase (decrease) transferred fr rom Retained 14 53
+Add: increase (decrease) transferred from Retained Earnings 25 (9)

+Add: increase following merger with G&DCC 65

-Earnings Balance at end of year 200 186
+Balance at end of year 281 256